Projects

 Prior to colonialism, around the world there have been alternate examples of human cities where urban and rural zones, and people and nature, were less divided.
 In the Maya region of Mesoamerica prior to colonialism, Maya societies developed garden cities, with densely populated urban areas sustained both through urban growing and a close relationship with agroecological practices in the surrounding forests (Nigh and Ford, 2019).
 Increased understanding of examples of the world’s historic sustainable cities, histories that have been obscured by the colonial process, can help us to decolonise the future of sustainable cities, transcending the artificial boundaries that have been created between urban and rural zones and between people and nature.

-The purpose of this one-day workshop is to bring together activists, academics, NGOs and other civil society actors to critically evaluate leading models for city redesign from the perspective of food system reform.
-By means of a series of presentations and interactive brainstorming sessions, the workshop will seek to offer an evaluation of 3-4 different models for sustainable cities bringing in the neglected foci outlined in this concept note.
+In 2023 we held a one-day workshop to bring together activists, academics, NGOs and other civil society actors to critically evaluate leading models for city redesign from the perspective of food system reform.
+By means of a series of presentations and interactive brainstorming sessions, the workshop evaluated 3-4 different models for sustainable cities bringing in the neglected foci outlined in this concept note.

 Examples of some of the Food Sovereignty Network’s funded projects: